pedroos/Cursos/Eletrônica/src/Sears.md

 2. Charging by contact
 3. Conductors and insulators
 4. Quantity of charge
-5. Verification of Coulomb's la; Rutherford's nuclear atom
+5. Verification of Coulomb's law; Rutherford's nuclear atom
 6. Systems of units

 ### The electric field